 The definition of fin-tech lies beyond payment and lending.
 To be specific, it includes Regulatory technology, Personal Finance, Wealth Management, Lending, Financial Software, Insurance, and Real estate with the application of frontier technologies like Blockchain, AI and ML.
 Considering this depth of fin-tech sector, we had invited Anuradha Ramachandran (Investment Director, Omidyar Network), Ruchi Deepak (Co-Founder, Acko), and Suniti Nanda (Fin-tech Officer – Government of Maharashtra) to talk about its changing aspects.

-The panel discussion perfectly aligned with the need for financial inclusion and how fin-tech serves as an efficient sector to utilize the technology and bring in the changing regulations.
-We also saw why financial literacy is critical and works at the decision point of the transaction along with understanding how regulations fit into fin-tech segments such as insurance, wealth management, and consumer finance.
+The panel discussion perfectly aligned with the need for financial inclusion.
+It also covered how fin-tech serves as an efficient sector to utilise technology to accommodate changing regulations.
+We also saw why financial literacy is critical and works at the decision point of the transaction.
+Along with that, we understood how regulations fit into fin-tech segments including insurance, wealth management, and consumer finance.
 Panel video available here.

 Alternate Funding Mechanism for SMEs & Accessing Public Market

-Small and Medium Enterprises (SME) play an important role in a country’s employment generation and industrial development but at the same time face challenges while raising progressive funds.
+Small and Medium Enterprises (SMEs) play an important role in a country’s employment generation and industrial development.
+However, at the same time SMEs face challenges while raising progressive funds.
 Rachana Bhusari (Vice President, NSE) introduced a platform called ‘NSE Emerge’ for growing companies to tap the public market.
-The session addressed SEBI guidelines, NSE eligibility criteria, when and how companies can list their business on the platform for raising growth-stage funds.
+The session addressed SEBI guidelines and NSE eligibility criteria.
+Also, the session highlighted when and how companies can list their business on the platform for raising growth-stage funds.
 See the full video.

 Lead Investor Masterclass

-We conducted the first lead investor masterclass to guide angels who want to take a lead into the startups led by, Sunil Kalra (Active Lead Investor), William Bao Bean (General Partner, SOSV) and Manuel Jose (Partner, J Sagar Associates) where Sunil and William delivered the masterclass with utmost transparency highlighting their years of experience as an investor.
+We conducted the first lead investor masterclass to guide angels who want to take a lead into the startups, This venture was led by, Sunil Kalra (Active Lead Investor), William Bao Bean (General Partner, SOSV) and Manuel Jose (Partner, J Sagar Associates).
+Sunil and William delivered the masterclass with utmost transparency highlighting their years of experience as investors.